Skip to Main Content

 Getting Fulltext

-If we don't have an electronic copy of the article, it will also let you look for print versions of the article, or request it via Interlibrary Loan.
+If U of T Libraries doesn't have an electronic copy of the article, you can also look for print versions of the article, or request it from another library through LibrarySearch (LibrarySearch Tips).

 Is there an easy way for me to authenticate as a U of T user while I'm researching off-campus?